-- The tax department has ten district offices located across the State (and in Chicago). - There are more than 300 auditors who focus on these cases. - Over the past five years, the Tax Department has conducted over 15,000 of these audits. - These audits have generated over \$1 billion in revenue over this time period.
+- The tax department has ten district offices located across the State. - There are more than 300 auditors who focus on these cases. - Over the past five years, the Tax Department has conducted over 15,000 of these audits. - These audits have generated over \$1 billion in revenue over this time period.